Increasing US diesel fuel production

 With diesel fuel demand trending up, and gasoline demand flat or falling, US refiners may look for ways to increase diesel fuel production to feed the hungry export market.
 Rob Ashton, Infineum Account Manager, explores how refiners can capture significant value and potentially release additional diesel into the global supply chain.

 US refiners are operating in a landscape of growing diesel fuel demand.
-Figures from the US Energy Information Administration show that over the past 10 years annual distillate fuel oil export from the US has increased by almost 357,000 thousand barrels.
+Figures from the US Energy Information Administration show that over the past 10 years annual distillate fuel oil export from the US has increased dramatically.

 This increase in export volumes has been fuelled by demand from Latin America and Europe, which have now become a steady source of revenue for US refiners.
 Looking ahead to January 2020, when the International Maritime Organization will cut the global sulphur cap from 3.5% to 0.5%, a relatively urgent need for low sulphur distillate molecules, to help meet the ISO 8217 requirement, can also be anticipated.